kubernetes-sigs/node-feature-discovery/docs/deployment/image-variants.md

 ---

-NFD currently offers two variants of the container image.
-The "minimal" variant is currently deployed by default.
+NFD offers two variants of the container image.
+The "minimal" variant is deployed by default.
 Released container images are available for x86_64 and Arm64 architectures.

 ## Minimal